 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable data protection regulator of a breach where we are legally required to do so (i.e., in situations where there is a data protection breach and it is of a high risk, we will personally inform you without delay).

 While we operate to the highest standards, we are also aware that the transmission of information via the internet is not completely secure.
 We cannot guarantee the security of your data transmitted to our website and any transmission is at your own risk.
 Where we have given you (or where you have chosen) a user-ID and password which enables you to access any of our services, you are responsible for keeping this password confidential and for following our Terms & Conditions for Services as well as our User Agreement.
 If we provide you with a key in order for you to access our API, you are responsible for keeping this key confidential and for following our Terms & Conditions for Services.

-Our websites may include links to third-party websites, plug-ins and applications.
+Our websites may include links to third-party websites and applications (such as LinkedIn).
 Clicking on those links or enabling those connections may allow third-parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our websites, we encourage you to read the privacy documentation of every website you visit.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We may use your Identity Data, Contact Data, Technical Data, Usage Data and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.